Up to 60% off sofas & mattresses — limited‑time deals.

 Is it a good idea if you have pets?

-Only if you’re proactive.
-Leather will show scratches, and pet-related damage isn’t covered under warranty, so you’ll want covers, trimmed nails, and strict “no digging” habits from day one.
+Only if you are proactive.
+Leather will show scratches, and pet-related damage is not covered under warranty, so use covers, trim nails, and stop digging or clawing habits early.

 Previous post